nov-lang/nov/README.md

   - maybe just do like zig and accept a type as parameter instead
   - just have generics and disallow polymorphism (no)
 - write nov website with nov as backend? idk
-- add a way to have better OOP, interface, traits etc idk I hate OOP but it sometimes stuff sucks without correct OOP
-- make nov embeddable, just make the compiler and VM like a library and provide bindings to them
 - add cache either in cwd or in $XDG_CACHE_HOME/nov/... (ofc finding the dir is handled by known-folders) like \_\_pycache__
 - add the `rune` primitive which represents a unicode code point
   - handle char_literal in tokenizer/parser and remove ' notation for strings
+- add u8, u16, u32, u64, u128, i8, i16, i32, i64, i128, f32, f64, f80, f128 primitives
+  - int = i32 or i64 based on architecture
+  - uint = u32 or u64 based on architecture
+  - float = f32 or f64 based on architecture
+- add a way to have better OOP, interface, traits etc idk I hate OOP but it sometimes stuff sucks without correct OOP
 - add interfaces? (no)
 - add generics instead of function that accepts a type?
   - probably make compilation easier